Reviews

 Villa a Sesta Chianti Classico Gran Selezione Sorleone 2016

-Imagine...a bustling, picture-perfect village of just 12 (TWELVE!) full-time residents in the glorious rolling hills of the famed Chianti Classico.
-Heaven, right?
-That’s what’s been bottled here...a generously warm, unctuous, and pure glass of Tuscan ambrosia...just for you.
-It’s hard to overstate the excellence of the 2016 vintage in Italy (and especially Tuscany).
-Lush yet fresh, supremely balanced, complex, and cellar-worthy – simply all the good stuff in one!
+Picture this: a bustling, picture-perfect village of just 12 (TWELVE!) full-time residents in the glorious, rolling hills of the famed Chianti Classico.
+Practically heaven, right?
+That’s what’s been bottled here – a generously warm, unctuous, and pure glass of Tuscan ambrosia, just for you.
+It’s hard to overstate the excellence of the 2016 vintage in Italy (and especially Tuscany), in all its lush yet fresh, supremely balanced, complex, and cellar-worthy glory.
+This has got simply all the good stuff in one magnanimous bottling!

-This 100% sangiovese hails from three different vineyards, Casanova – rich in silt and clay, Caggio vineyards – with abundant galestro deposits, and Vigneti della Cava – sandy clay soils particularly rich in minerals.
-These hillside vineyards thrived in Tuscany’s classic 2016 growing season, and more fruit, perfectly ripe, with a glorious depth of flavor, color, and structure was the end result.
+The 100% sangiovese grapes hail from three different vineyards: Casanova (rich in silt and clay), Caggio vineyards (with abundant galestro deposits), and Vigneti della Cava (sandy clay soils particularly rich in minerals).
+These hillside vineyards thrived in Tuscany’s classic 2016 growing season, and higher yields of fruit, perfectly ripe with a glorious depth of flavor, color, and structure was the end result.
 Following fermentation, the wine spent 15 months in new barriques before being transferred for an additional 15 months in large, neutral wooden barrels.
 From there, the wine was bottled and rested for an additional 12 months before hitting the market.
-It is this exceptional aging, and new oak exposure that makes this a “Gran Selezione” offering – Chianti’s answer to a modern-day Brunello.
-Deeper, richer, with more pronounced structure – these wines are brawny and dynamic in a way not commonly found amongst most Chianti Classicos.
+It is this exceptional aging and new oak exposure that makes this a “Gran Selezione” offering – Chianti’s answer to a modern-day Brunello di Montalcino.
+Deeper, richer, with a more pronounced structure – these wines are brawny and dynamic in a way not commonly found amongst most Chianti Classicos.

-PAIRING IDEAS: Give this a go with a big ol’ steak.
-I recently was gifted a stunning 3 lb.
-Tomahawk ribeye steak (lucky me!) and opted to go reverse sear.
-I seasoned it with a rub of salt, pepper, garlic, paprika, and cayenne, then slow-smoked with hickory to about 120 degrees.
-I then seared it at 700+ degrees to get a perfect crust until it reached about 125 internal.
-Rest for 15 minutes, slice, and serve with a glass of this...you’ll be grand.
+PAIRING IDEAS: Give this a go with a big ol’ steak and opt for the reverse sear.
+Season with a rub of salt, pepper, garlic, paprika, and cayenne, then slow-smoke with white oak to about 120 degrees.
+Then, sear it at 700+ degrees to get a perfect crust until it reaches about 125 internal.
+Rest for 15 minutes, slice, and serve with a glass of this...you’ll be grand!